Creating a World-Class Trekking Network Encircling the Gorge

 The Pacific Crest Trail portion of the hike is managed by the U.S. Forest Service.
 Other trail sections pass through private and state lands.
 A Northwest Forest Pass is required at this site and can be purchased here.
 Dogs must be on leash in all sections.

-Stay on the trail throughout this hike, as some of the land is privately owned and only the pathway has been designated for use by the public.
+- Stay on the trail throughout the hike, as some of the land it passes through is privately owned.

 - The Tamanous Trail (Trail 27) begins at the far end of the parking area.
 As the trail climbs, it offers views of Bonneville Dam.
 In 0.6 mile, turn left onto the PCT.
 Pass two ponds and cross old forest roads.
 Table Mountain and Greenleaf Peak are visible as the trail comes into clear-cut areas, after which the trail traverses hilly landslide topography.
 The trail then climbs to cross a road, and continues downhill to the lake.